 · Cheating of any kind will not be tolerated. (refer to guidelines in Student Handbook)

 · Respect school property.
 DO NOT write on walls, desks, etc. Treat science equipment with care.

 · NO Phones, Gum, candy, food & drinks are not permitted in the room unless they are part of an assignment.

 NO EXCUSES FOR LATE WORK!
 I do not except late work unless you are absent.
 If you are absent, it is important that you catch up on your work quickly.
 It is YOUR responsibility to complete assignments when they are due.
 If the assignment is not completed in the time given, it will be recorded as a zero.
 When you return to school:

-- Get any handouts from the Make-Up Folder.
+2. Get any handouts from the Make-Up Folder or Mrs. Swift.

 Students will follow classroom rules to maintain a safe environment within the classroom.
 The classroom rules are:

-Excessive talking & unacceptable behavior will not be tolerated.
+Excessive disruptions & unacceptable behavior will not be tolerated.
 The following procedure will be followed to maintain appropriate atmosphere for learning:

-- Individual rolls of tape/glue sticks (several to be used throughout the year, to be kept in class)
+7) 2 Individual rolls of clear tape (several to be used throughout the year, to be kept in class)